Quleeki/Props/README.md

 - `https://www.covers.com/sport/football/nfl/player-props`
 - `https://www.covers.com/sport/football/ncaaf/player-props`

-**Update:** the scraper's parsing logic has been verified against a real, live saved copy of Covers' MLB player-props page (which had live data, unlike NFL/NCAAF at time of writing — Week 1 props hadn't posted yet).
-Covers server-renders each prop as a `.category-title` "card" with a `.best-odd-container` for the top line and a linked `.compare-odds-table` for the rest of the sportsbooks — see the full breakdown in the comment block at the top of `scraper.py`.
-This is a stable, non-JS-rendered structure (no hidden API call needed), and `_parse_prop_cards()` targets it directly.
-It correctly extracted player, position, matchup, kickoff time, prop type/line, and odds across all 3 sportsbooks on the real test card.
+**Update:** those two URLs only render a curated "All Markets" feed of roughly the site's top 50 picks per league — NOT the full market.
+Real NFL/NCAAF markup confirmed each prop is a `.category-title` "card" with a `.best-odd-container` for the top line and a linked `.compare-odds-table` for the rest of the sportsbooks (see the full breakdown in the comment block at the top of `scraper.py`), and that structure is a stable, non-JS-rendered server response (no hidden API call needed) — but that curated feed itself is a small, capped slice of what Covers actually has posted.

+The full list per market comes from a separate, discoverable endpoint Covers' own category filters use internally (`.../picks/filtered-league- projections/mlb/<game ids>/<market key>?country=<cc>&region=<r>` — "mlb" is a fixed literal path segment for this endpoint regardless of sport). `fetch_covers_props()` fetches the main league page once just to read this week's game-id list and detected country/region off its `<div id="market-filters">` element, then makes one more request per market in `CATEGORY_MARKET_KEYS` (Anytime TD, Receiving Yards, Receptions, Passing TDs for now) to that endpoint, each of which returns the full, uncapped `<section class="picks-card">` list for that one market — the exact same card markup, parsed by the exact same `_parse_prop_cards()`.
+This means roughly 5 HTTP requests per league per refresh instead of 1 — worth watching if you're on a metered ScrapingBee plan/trial (see below).

-Since NFL/NCAAF render the same way MLB does, this should "just work" the moment Covers posts real Week 1 props — no further changes should be needed.
-If it ever comes back empty despite props clearly being live on the site, Covers likely changed their markup again; re-run:
+If `_parse_prop_cards()` ever comes back empty across the board despite props clearly being live on the site, Covers likely changed their markup again; re-run:

 ```bash
 python scraper.py --debug